Parasites in The Human Body

 Gas and Bloating: Some parasites live in the upper small intestine where the inflammation they produce causes both gas and bloating.
 The situation can be magnified when hard-to-digest foods such as beans and raw fruits and vegetables are eaten.
 Persistent abdominal distention is a frequent sign of hidden invaders.
 These gastrointestinal symptoms can persist intermittently for many months or years if the parasites are not eliminated from the body.

-Irritable bowel syndrome: Parasites can irritate inflame, coal, the intestinal cell wall, leading to a variety of gastrointestinal symptoms and malabsorption of vital nutriens, particularly fatty substances.
-This malabsorption leads to bulky stools and steatorrhea (excess far in feces).
+Irritable bowel syndrome: Parasites can irritate inflame, coal, the intestinal cell wall, leading to a variety of gastrointestinal symptoms and malabsorption of vital nutrients, particularly fatty substances.
+This malabsorption leads to bulky stools and steatorrhea (excess fat in faeces).